projecthorus/horusbinary/README.md

 * Encoding: ASCII 7N2 (7-bit ASCII, no parity, 2 stop bits)
 * CRC: CRC16-CCITT

+The RTTY decoding functionality of this repository should be considered 'experimental', and was added more for legacy reasons.

 ## Hardware Requirements
 Both the RTTY and MFSK modes are narrow bandwidth, and can be received using a regular single-sideband (SSB) radio receiver.
 This could be a 'traditional' receiver (like a Icom IC-7000, Yaesu FT-817 to name but a few), or a software-defined radio receiver.
 The point is we need to receive the on-air signal (we usually transmit on 70cm) with an Upper-Sideband (USB) demodulator, and then get that audio into your computer.